 The DMV test requires you to show financial responsibility proof and make an appointment.
 If you do receive motorcycle training while living in San Francisco, CA, you should bring along that certificate of completion, as well.

-When you complete the requirements, you get a temporary license, with your permanent one being sent in the mail.
+When you complete the requirements, you get a temporary license, with your permanent one sent in the mail.

 Once you have your license and are riding your motorcycle safely in San Francisco, CA, it’s crucial to remember the motorcycle training and wear protective gear all the time.
 However, even if you follow the rules, accidents can happen.